ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 # Social Interaction

 The **Social Interaction** framework in ERP.net brings team collaboration to life through three core components — Social Groups, the Discussions/Chat panel, and Notifications.

-**Social Groups** provide a centralized space for teams to collaborate, share updates, and manage discussions, forming the foundation of the platform’s Social ERP concept.
+<br>**Social Groups** provide a centralized space for teams to collaborate, share updates, and manage discussions, forming the foundation of the platform’s Social ERP concept.

-Тhe integrated **Chat** component enables real-time communication within groups, while **Notifications** keep users informed and engaged with relevant activities.
+<br>Тhe integrated **Chat** component enables real-time communication within groups, while **Notifications** keep users informed and engaged with relevant activities.

-Together, these tools create a connected, efficient, and adaptive collaboration environment for organizations of any size or industry.
+<br>Together, these tools create a connected, efficient, and adaptive collaboration environment for organizations of any size or industry.

 ## Notable features
 ### ⚠️ Breaking Change: Follow Levels and Notification Behavior

 Notifications now depend on the Follow Level of objects.
 All existing follows have been migrated to TAGGED.

-TAGGED objects deliver chat/comment events only.
+<br>TAGGED objects deliver chat/comment events only.

-➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.[Details](./breaking-changes/follows-and-notifications.md)
+<br>➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.[Details](./breaking-changes/follows-and-notifications.md)

 ## Other features